-\As a part of the General Studies Curriculum, students must complete a sixsemester hour sequence either in literature or in history.
+As a part of the General Studies Curriculum, students must complete a six-semester hour sequence either in literature or in history.

-Area V: Pre-Profe ssional, Major & Elective Courses19
+PROFESSIONAL, MAJOR & PRSES19 ,

-MCM 100 Introduction to Mass Communication
+Introduction to Mass Communication3

-MCM 102 Writing for Mass Media 3
+MCM 102 Writing for Mass Media3

-Complete one course from the following:
+Complete o ne course from the following:3

 SPH 106 Fundamentals of Oral Communication

 SPH 107 Fundamentals of Public Speaking

-Additional hou ırs from Area V: Additional Courses
+Additional h nours from Area V: Additional Courses 10

-\ORI 101 Waived if student transfers in 12 or more hours. +Refer to JSCC's AGSC Approved Course Listing.
+^{}ORI 101 Waived if student transfers in 12 or more hours. +Refer to JSCC's AGSC Approved Course Listing.